CyberPoison/AutoRcloneV2/Readme.md

 - [ ] local to private folder
 - [ ] private folder to any (think service accounts cannot do anything about private folder)

-Before beggining set up your .env more details on the .env file.
+### Before beggining set up your .env more details on the .env file.
+Run `rclone config --config ./rclone.conf` then get the required variables and setup the .env:.

 ```
 cp .env.dist .env